luddite478/fortuned/app/docs/features/threads.md

 ### 1. Solo Producer Workflow
 - Creates thread for new track
-- Works on beat, saves checkpoint: "Initial drum pattern"
+- Works on beat, saves project checkpoint: "Initial drum pattern"
-- Adds bassline, saves checkpoint: "Added bass"
+- Adds bassline, saves project checkpoint: "Added bass"
-- Experiments with melody, saves checkpoint: "Melody experiment v1"
+- Experiments with melody, saves project checkpoint: "Melody experiment v1"
-- Can revert to any previous checkpoint if needed
+- Can revert to any previous project checkpoint if needed

 ### 2. Collaborative Beat Making
 - Producer A creates thread with initial idea
-- Producer B joins, adds elements, saves checkpoint
+- Producer B joins, adds elements, saves project checkpoint
-- Producer A refines B's additions, saves new checkpoint
+- Producer A refines B's additions, saves new project checkpoint
 - Both can see full evolution and contribute iteratively

 ### 3. Remix/Improvement Workflow
 - User discovers interesting project from another user
 - Clicks "Improve" to create new collaborative thread
-- Original project becomes first checkpoint
+- Original project becomes first project checkpoint
-- User makes improvements and saves new checkpoint
+- User makes improvements and saves new project checkpoint
 - Original creator can join to see improvements and collaborate

 ## Future Enhancements